 When someone suffers from hearing loss, it can be difficult and even frustrating for them to communicate effectively with others.
 Seniors who experience age-related hearing impairment often feel isolated and may withdraw from social situations, which can take a terrible toll on their overall quality of life.

-While some elders benefit from assistive devices like hearing aids, not all types of hearing loss respond to this kind of treatment.
+While some older adults benefit from assistive devices like hearing aids, not all types of hearing loss respond to this kind of treatment.
 Fortunately, the use of proper communication techniques can significantly improve hearing and listening performance.
-The following tips can help facilitate conversations with someone who has a hearing problem.
+Use the following tips to facilitate conversations with someone who has a hearing problem.

-Tips for Communicating With a Hearing Impaired Senior
+Tips for Communicating With Hard of Hearing Elderly Loved Ones

 If you think someone you love has a new or worsening hearing problem, suggest they see a doctor for a hearing test.
 A specialist can determine the cause of their hearing issue, offer potential solutions and recommend techniques for better communication that will help them navigate social situations and maintain their quality of life.